JUBIT/Local_State/README.md

 How to use it?

 **Windows**: Open File Explorer, navigate to "%localappdata%\Microsoft\Edge\User Data\", and replace "Local State" with SecureEdge's provided "Local State" and the flags will be enabled to let you enjoy the most secure Microsoft Edge!

+Want to know about the changes?

+Please refer to the [wiki](https://github.com/SecureEdge/Local_State/wiki)